shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 > Note: In Rust, if the last line doesn't end with `;` means our function is return-ing that.
 Here the line `Ok(())` is equivalent to `return Ok(());`

-Go through the comments and code.

-_In the code, I have mentioned there is only one entry point in the Solana program._
+In the code, I have mentioned there is only one entry point in the Solana program.
 But we want three as we discussed in the "What do we want in our program?" section.
 Let's fix this issue.
 Have you noticed there is no limit to the instruction_data array?
 We are going to take advantage of that fact.
 We use the first element of the array to know what entry point we want to call.
 Notice we can have 256 entry points like this in a single program (`u8` has a value of 0..255).
 Realistically we never do that if in case we want that many entry points for a project.
 It is better to deploy more programs.